 The recording disappears from global search results

-The recording is removed from its channel (if it was in one)
+The recording is removed from its folder (if it was in one)

-The recording can no longer be references anywhere
+The recording can no longer be referenced anywhere

 After 30 days, the recording is permanently deleted and can no longer be recovered